 There is a uniform closet in the cafeteria that contains uniform clothing that have been turned in for reuse.
 Parents/Guardians may go through the closet and take items of clothing that can be worn by their children.
 These items of uniform apparel are free.
-Please feel free to add to the closet as your children outgrow their uniforms.
+Parents are encouraged to add to the closet as their children outgrow their uniforms.